 It’s no secret that reducing the weight of materials is key to cutting CO2 emissions – but the question is, how can engineers achieve this?
 Reducing the weight of components isn’t always easy since structural integrity must be maintained.
-Random Fiber Reinforced Composites (RFRC) are engineered materials that are specially suited to the creation of lightweight structures.
-RFRCs are used in almost every type of advanced engineering structure, from all types of aviation devices, to marine vessel structures, offshore platforms, automobiles, and civil infrastructure such as bridges or buildings.
+Random Fiber Reinforced Composites (RFRC) are engineered materials that are especially suited to the creation of lightweight structures.
+RFRCs are used in almost every type of advanced engineering structure, from all types of aviation devices to marine vessel structures, offshore platforms, automobiles, and civil infrastructures such as bridges or buildings.

-In industrial applications in the automotive sector, for example, lack of durability performance simulation tools restrict the use of more composites in the vehicles.
+In industrial applications in the automotive sector, for example, the lack of durability performance simulation tools restricts the use of more composites in vehicles.
 As a result, automotive product manufacturers rely on a cumbersome and expensive experimental validation approach to test the durability performance of their designs.
 Typically, about 20 physical tests are necessary for this purpose.
-Through a combination of simulation and testing, we help industrial product manufacturers to deliver lighter, stronger and more durable designs while reducing the number of physical tests (see our previous blogpost).
+Through a combination of simulation and testing, we help industrial product manufacturers to deliver lighter, stronger, and more durable designs while reducing the number of physical tests (see our previous blog post).

 Simulation Process for durability prediction of short fiber reinforced composites